tonyonodi/Observatory/README.md

   }
 }

-const newTweet = censorTweet(person, 1, "Throw your money in the sea");
+const newTweet = censorTweet(person, 1, "throw your money in the sea");
 ```

 While this code successfully improves the standard of financial advice on our toy social media site it's arguably a bit unweildy.
 Optics libraries like `monocle-ts` are meant to make this sort of thing a bit more concise, or at least more composable: